peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 * `:rw`

-These scopes, without directory, indicate they are valid for *all* directories under *userRoot*.
+These scopes, without directory, indicate they are valid for *all* directories under *storageRoot*.
 Care should be taken to not give this permission to applications that do not need it.

 # Application Registration